Donna Provoost – Chair

 Donna is an economist with over fifteen years of experience as a researcher, policy analyst and manager.
 Her professional work has centred on working for better outcomes for disadvantaged groups.
 She came to New Zealand from Canada over a decade ago, and she has worked in several government agencies in the social sector.

 Alison has deep family roots into the Southland community, where she is based.
-Alison’s involvements include consultancy for community projects across the fields of social services, health initiatives, education, conservation and disability issues.
-She is also involved in violence prevention education through her role with the Women’s Self Defence Network Wāhine Toa and Girls’ Self Defence Project.
+Alison’s involvements include consultancy for community projects and capacity building across the fields of social services, housing, health initiatives, education, conservation and disability issues.
+She has also had extensive involvement in violence prevention education as co-founder of the Women’s Self Defence Network Wāhine Toa, followed by many years in a national organisational and strategic leadership role with the Network.

-Alison is a trustee of a community based trust focused on biodiversity issues and eradication of wilding pines, a trustee of a local arts foundation, and on the executive of a community education group.
+Alison is a member on the Southland Conservation Board, a trustee of two local arts trusts, and on the executive of a community education group.
 She has several years of involvement with community philanthropy, including four years chairing the Community Trust of Southland.
 Alison is interested in the dynamics of locally-driven community-based initiatives, and their interface with global issues of sustainability, human rights and social justice.

 Steve has had a career in the police for 22 years based in Christchurch.
 From 2012 to 2016 he was Sergeant in charge of the Riccarton Neighbourhood Policing Team.
 The Prevention First approach to policing was used to successfully reduce crime and to build community ownership and cohesion in the area.
 This approach changed how Steve saw policing and helped to fuel a passion for the prevention first approach.